optakt/flow-dps/docs/introduction.md

 Number of clusters is a protocol parameter.

 Each cluster of collection nodes acts as a gateway to Flow from the external world.
-There is a **one-way deterministic assignment** between each transaction and a cluster that is responsible for processing it.
+There is a **one-way deterministic assignment** between each transaction, and a cluster that is responsible for processing it.
 When a collection node receives a transaction, it also checks whether it was submitted to the correct cluster.
 The clustering mechanism avoids heterogeneous systems where a collection node with better service would be getting all the traffic and end up reducing the decentralization of the whole system as well as starving out other collection nodes.